Vyral/cindy-gillies/_posts/2019-02-08-big-brothers-big-sisters-bowl-for-kids-sake.md

 We’d love for you, your friends, and your family to join us at this upcoming event.
 It’s around 100$ per person, and the funds go to raise money for the organization so they can continue their community outreach.
 If you can’t attend but would still like to donate, **contact us to learn how to contribute.**

 We’re looking forward to fun with friends and family while helping a great local organization, and we hope to see you there!
 Make sure to **<u><a target="_blank" href="https://amplify.netdonor.net/8543/bfks2019">register here</a></u>**.
-To learn more, watch this video.&nbsp;
+To learn more, watch this video.